Commencement & Graduation FAQs

 a.
 Don’t be late.
 Seriously.
 Don’t be late.

 17. Can I wear other cords or regalia from clubs and honor societies?

 a.
 Yes.
-While they are not formally recognized by EOU, other cords, stoles and regalia may be worn during the Commencement ceremony and are not under the purview of the Registrar’s Office.
+While they are not formally recognized by EOU, other cords, stoles, and regalia may be worn during your Commencement ceremony and are not under the purview of the Registrar’s Office.

 18. Do graduates have assigned seating?
 Do graduates have to be in alphabetical order?
 Where do I line up and sit if I am receiving multiple degrees from different colleges?

 a.
 While you are not required to be in alphabetical order, you will be grouped by college.
 You must sit with the college in which you are earning your degree as indicated on your commencement card.

 b.
 For graduates earning degrees from multiple colleges the Registrar’s Office will contact you via email in mid to late May to determine which college you will sit and walk with, you will have one week to reply to the email with your preference, otherwise the Registrar’s Office will choose for you.

 19. If I completed the requirements in an earlier term, can I still walk in my ceremony?